MagnaCarta 2

-MagnaCarta 2 (마그나카르타 2 Mageuna Kaleuta 2, マグナカルタ2 Maguna Karuta 2) is a role-playing video game developed by South Korean developer Softmax and published by Namco Bandai Games exclusively for Xbox 360.
+Magna Carta 2 (마그나카르타 2 Mageuna Kaleuta 2, マグナカルタ 2 Maguna Karuta 2) is a role-playing video game developed by South Korean developer Softmax and published by Namco Bandai Games exclusively for Xbox 360.
 It is a follow-up to the games Magna Carta: The Phantom of Avalanche released on Windows and Magna Carta: Crimson Stigmata released on the PlayStation 2.
 It was released in South Korea and Japan on August 6, 2009 and in North America on October 13, 2009.
 It marks the series' first entry onto a seventh generation console.
 The game was officially unveiled in the April 2009 edition of Famitsu magazine.

 Gameplay

 In MagnaCarta 2, the player controls their characters from a third-person perspective, usually in one of two "Modes".
 In Movement Mode, the player explores the area, talks with other characters and interacts with the environment.
 In Combat Mode, the player character enters a battle stance, which lets them fight enemies at the cost of slower movement speed.

 The game's battle system combines strategic turn-based and real-time elements and battles directly occur in the field, with no loading screens.
 Up to three active members can be in the field at any one time, with the remaining three members waiting to be switched in.
 The player can choose between using normal attacks or moves that use Kan, a type of energy.
 These Kan moves generate or use Kan.
 If all three active members' hit points reach zero, the game is over and the player restarts from their last save point.

 As the player presses the attack button, their character's "Overdrive" gauge will fill up.
 Once full, the character will enter an "Overdrive" state, where their attack power is increased.
 However, once the player can no longer attack, their character will fall into an "Overheat" state, rendering them unable to attack until the gauge lowers enough for them to attack again.
 Players can use this gauge to their advantage by using "Chain Drives"—the process of Overdriving one character into Overheat, immediately switching to another character already present, then Overdriving them as well.
 This frees both members' Overdrive gauges, enabling both to attack without hindrance.
 Players can also use Solo and Co-op Techniques, which unleash devastating combination attacks on their target.

 The player collects Kamonds to power-up weapons via their accompanying "Kamond Board".
 Kamonds are also used to strengthen characters and craft new items.
 Kamonds are usually obtained by defeating monsters or Sentinels, but can also be found in treasure chests or as rewards for finishing quests.
 At Kamond Shops, players can craft to turn Kamonds into new accessories.
 Recipes and money are needed to craft with Kamonds.
 Recipes are earned as rewards for completing certain quests.